opensuspect/opensuspect-legacy/README.md

 Interested to get involved?
 We'd love to hear from you.
 Join us at [`#opensuspect:matrix.org`](https://matrix.to/#/#opensuspect:matrix.org) on a Matrix client (element.io).

+OpenSuspect is licensed under the GNU GPL v3 (see LICENSE.txt)
 ## Aims

 * Collaborative game play